What Are Clinical Trials?

 - The reason for doing the trial

-- Who can join the trial (called “eligibility requirements”)
+- Who can join the trial (called “eligibility criteria”)

 - How many people are needed for the trial

-- Any drugs that will be given, how they will be given, the dose, and how often
+- Any drugs or other treatments that will be given, how they will be given, the dose, and how often

 - What medical tests will be done and how often